logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

-* Cases in this report are identified by a combination of Organisation Path and Intake Key in the Intake Episode table that do not have a corresponding entry in the Intake records submitted to the MDS
+* Cases in this report are identified by a combination of Organisation Path and Intake Key in the Intake Episode table that do not have a corresponding entry in the Intake records in the MDS
 * There is no date restriction on this report

 .. _produce-twb-report: